lindsayjaacks/Indian-Nutrient-Databank-INDB-/README.md

 3. Excel file called ‘US_fct.xlsx'

-This contains nutrient data (amount of nutrient per 100g food item except in the case of alcoholic beverages which are presented per 100ml) for 54 ingredients that are found in Indian recipes included in the INDB but were not in the NIN_fct file or the UK dataset mentioned in #2.
+This contains nutrient data (amount of nutrient per 100g food item except in the case of alcoholic beverages which are presented per 100ml) for 54 ingredients that are found in Indian recipes included in the INDB but were not in the ICMR-NIN IFCT 2017 or 2004, or the UK dataset mentioned in #2.
 These data are from the US Department of Agriculture’s FoodData Central available from: https://fdc.nal.usda.gov/.
 The prefix 'US' was added before the original USDA code to identify the source.

 Where there was no information on the amount of a nutrient the value it is represented by NA.